Chaetodontoplus melanosoma: Distribution

 Chaetodontoplus melanosoma is found in the western Pacific Ocean.
 It lives in central Indonesia around western Java, Bali, Komodo, Flores, Sulawesi, and northeastern Kalimantan.
 It is also found in Sabah in Malaysia and in the Sulu Archipelago, Cebu, and southern Luzon in the Philippines.

 Habitat and biology

 Chaetodontoplus melanosoma occurs at depths of approximately 5 to 30 metres in outer rocky or coastal reefs, and is often found in areas with strong currents or upwellings of cooler water.
-Its eats tunicates and sponges, and may be observed in pairs or alone.C. melanosoma is hermaphroditic.
+Its eats tunicates and sponges, and may be observed in pairs or alone.
+C. melanosoma is hermaphroditic.

 Systematics

 Chaetodontoplus melanosoma was first formally described in 1855 as Holocanthus melanosoma by the Dutch ichthyologist, herpetologist and physician Pieter Bleeker (1819-1878) with the type locality given as Lawajong on Solor in Indonesia.
-The specific name is a compound of the Greek melanos meanig “black” and soma meaning “body” a reference to the plain black body in adults.
+The specific name is a compound of the Greek melanos meaning "black" and soma meaning "body" a reference to the plain black body in adults.